aryansingh920/trusty-core/README.md

 2. Follow the steps outlined in the blog post to complete the integration:

-   - **Step 1: Check for Prerequisites**: Run the `clone.sh` script located in the `/Dependency-check` directory to check for the prerequisites in the system.
+   - **Step 1: Check for Prerequisites**: Run the `dependency-check.sh` script located in the `/Dependency-check` directory to check for the prerequisites in the system.
 Open the terminal, navigate to the `/Dependency-check` directory, and execute the following commands:

      ```bash
-     chmod +x dependency-check.sh.sh
+     chmod +x dependency-check.sh
-     ./dependency-check.sh.sh
+     ./dependency-check.sh
      ```

    - **Step 2: Clone the kogito-examples Repository**: Clone the `kogito-examples` repository to your local system.
 Execute the following commands in the terminal: